lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 When a fragment sender needs to abort the transmission, it sends the Sender-Abort format {{Fig-All1Abort}}, with all FCN bits set to 1.
 When a fragment receiver needs to abort the on-going fragmented packet transmission, it transmits the Receiver- Abort format {{Fig-ACKabort}}.
 None of these messages are acknowledgement nor retransmitted.

+The sender uses the Sender-Abort when the MAX_ACK_REQUEST is reached.
+The receiver uses the Receiver-Abort when the Inactivity timer expires, or in the ACK-on-Error mode, ACK is lost and the sender transmits fragments of a new window.

 ~~~~
 <------------- R -----------><--- 1 byte --->